deejayy/oneid-thc/README.md

-# Assignment for UI Developer
+# Assignment for UI Developer, OneIdentity take home challenge

 Please spend approximately 3-4 hours on this task.
 Create a responsive single-page application to display and manage a list of users.
 The application should be able to list, add, update and delete users in a well presented and user-friendly way.